 The use of copyrighted material within the Church is often a confusing subject with many myths surrounding their use.
 In this series, we will highlight and address some of the most common myths we hear and shed light on what doesn’t need to be a scary subject.

-If I use only a short piece of copyrighted material; such as snippet from a feature film in a church production, a paragraph from a book in a sermon, or 10-seconds of a song in a video clip, I don’t need to get permission.
+If I use only a short piece of copyrighted material; such as such as snippet from a feature film in a church production, a few paragraphs from a book incorporated into a blog article, or 10-seconds of a song in a video clip, I don’t need to get permission.

 In most cases, the length of a recording, or any copyrighted material, does not alter the requirement to obtain permission from the copyright owner.
 In some cases, it may impact the cost or rate of the license, but it does not exempt you from first asking and receiving copyright clearance from the owner before using it.

 Some may argue that the U.S. Copyright Law’s Fair Use doctrine allows for using a small portion of a copyrighted work without permission, but this doctrine is quite complicated in its application and we recommend that you either obtain legal advice from an attorney about your particular situation or read this article on Fair Use by Brock Shinen, Esq. before assuming it applies to your situation.

 There are some pretty interesting court rulings that have found in favor of the copyright owner for use of as little as 1% of copied material, as well as 29 seconds of a 40-minute copyrighted musical work.
 Also, remember that Fair Use is a defense, and implies you may have to defend your position on Fair Use in a court of law.

 Regarding the intent of the U.S. Constitution, Shinen states: